 - 12.8.1.
-The minimum over rate to be achieved in ECN T10 Matches shall be 13.33 overs per hour. - 12.8.2.
+The minimum over rate to be achieved in ECN T10 Matches shall be 15 overs per hour. - 12.8.2.
 The actual over rate shall be calculated at the end of each innings by the umpires. - 12.8.3.
 In calculating the actual over rate for the match, allowances shall be given as follows: - 12.8.3.1.
 The time lost as a result of treatment given to a player by an authorised medical personnel on the field of play; - 12.8.3.2.
 The time lost as a result of a player being required to leave the field as a result of a serious injury; - 12.8.3.3.
 The time taken for all third umpire referrals and consultations and any umpire reviews; - 12.8.3.4.
 The time lost as a result of time wasting by the batting side; and - 12.8.3.5.
-The time lost due to all other circumstances that are beyond the control of the fielding side. - 12.8.4.
+The time lost due to all other circumstances that are beyond the control of the fielding side. - 12.8.3.6.
+An allowance of 1 minute for each wicket taken during an innings, with the exception of the last wicket if the innings is completed before the scheduled overs have been bowled. - 12.8.4.
 In the event of any time allowances being granted to the fielding team under Clause 12.8.3.4 above (time wasting by batting team), then such time shall be deducted from the allowances granted to such batting team in the determination of its over rate. - 12.8.5.
-In addition to the allowances as provided for above, in the case of an innings that has been reduced due to any delay or interruption in play, - 12.8.5.1. an additional allowance of 1 minute for every full 3 overs by which the innings is reduced will be granted. - 12.8.5.2. an additional allowance of 1 minute will be given for each of the 6th, 7th, 8th and 9th wickets taken during an innings. - 12.8.6.
+In addition to the allowances as provided for above, in the case of an innings that has been reduced due to any delay or interruption in play, an additional allowance of 1 minute for every full 3 overs by which the innings is reduced will be granted. - 12.8.6.
 If a batting team is bowled out within the time determined for that innings pursuant to these playing conditions (taking into account all of the time allowances set out above), the fielding side shall be deemed to have complied with the required minimum over rate.

 - 12.8.7.
 The current over rate of the fielding team (+/- overs compared to the minimum rate required), to be advised by the 3rd umpire to the umpire at the completion of the 3rd, 5th, 7th and 9th over at a minimum. - 12.8.8.
-For a T10 match, all sides are expected to be in position to bowl the first ball of the last of their 10 overs within 40 minutes (plus allowances) of commencement of playing time. - 12.8.9.
+For a T10 match, the bowling side must complete 9 overs within 36 minutes (plus allowances) from the call of play at the start of the innings. - 12.8.9.
 In the event of them failing to do so, the full quota of overs will be completed, and the batting side will be credited with 5 runs for every whole over that has not been commenced at the earliest opportunity.
 This will apply to both innings of the match. - 12.8.10.
-Not commenced/ready to commence by 40 minutes and 30 seconds (plus allowances) - 12.8.10.1.
+Not commenced/ready to commence by 40 minutes (plus allowances) - 12.8.10.1.
 10th over 5 penalty runs - 12.8.10.2.
 9th over 10 penalty runs - 12.8.10.3.
 8th over 15 penalty runs